 Wait a minute – there’s one more step before you jump on the VHF!

-In New Zealand all users of Marine VHF radios are legally required to hold a Marine VHF Operator Certificate, unless you're using the radio in an emergency or distress situation.
+In New Zealand all users of Marine VHF radios are legally required to hold a Maritime VHF Operator Certificate, unless you're using the radio in an emergency or distress situation.
 So if you want to log a trip report with Coastguard or communicate with your fellow boaties on the local ship-to-ship radio channel, you need to get yourself a VHF Operator Certificate - there are online or classroom courses around the country.

 Coastguard Members get 15% off the VHF Operator Certificate, so if you’re not already a Member join up now to get your discount!